wp-plugins/icon-links-widget/readme.txt

 1. This is all it takes, fill in as many icon links as you wish.

 == Changelog ==

+= 2.0 =
+* Rate/donate alert.
+* Ability to drag/drop reorder links.
+* New tab/no follow options for each link.
+* Remove blank icon only bug.

 = 1.0 =
 * Automatically remove "fa-".